KathySunDS/Customer_Classification/process.md

 custm_data = custm_data.merge(custm_invoice_score[['GAN', 'cluster_result']], on = 'GAN', how = 'left')
 custm_data = custm_data.merge(custm_dictionary, on ='GAN', how='left')
 ```

+### Summary
 <img src="https://github.com/KathySunDS/Customer_Classification/blob/main/Cluster_Plot.png" width="500">
+Like the above cluster image shows, the customers are now seperated into 6 different groups based on their similarity of the monthly average invoice as well as their position within the company in regard to its traffic score.
+I would suggest to put the least aggressive fraud mitigation procedure to the group(s) with customers who have high invoice and high traffic score, and on the contrary, put the most aggressive fraud mitigation procedure to group(s) with customers who have the low invoice and low traffic score.